-Fouad's works are part of permanent collections including the Centre Pompidou in Paris, Maison Europeenne de la Photographie in Paris, Bibliotheque Nationale in Paris and Solidere in Beirut.
+Fouad's works are part of permanent collections including the Centre Pompidou, Paris, France; Maison Européenne de la Photographie, Paris, France; Bibliotheque Nationale, Paris France, Solidere, Beirut, Lebanon and Sharjah Art Foundation, Sharjah, UAE.

 He currently lives between Paris and Beirut.